Chart Color Schemes

 Reynella's population is slightly older than the national pattern

-The median age in Reynella is 40 years, similar to Greater Adelaide's average of 39 years, but somewhat older than Australia's average of 38 years.
+The median age in Reynella is 40 years, similar to Greater Adelaide's average of 39 years, but somewhat older than Australia's median age of 38 years.
 The 75-84 age group constitutes 8.0% of Reynella's population, higher than Greater Adelaide's percentage.
-Conversely, the 15-24 cohort makes up 11.3%, less prevalent compared to Greater Adelaide.
-Post-2021 Census data shows the 75-84 age group grew from 6.5% to 8.0%.
-The 55-64 cohort declined from 11.9% to 11.2%.
+Conversely, the 15-24 cohort makes up 11.3%, lower than Greater Adelaide's figure.
+According to post-2021 Census data, the 75-84 age group has increased from 6.5% to 8.0%.
+Meanwhile, the 55-64 cohort has decreased from 11.9% to 11.2%.
 By 2041, population forecasts indicate significant demographic changes in Reynella.
-Notably, the 85+ group is expected to grow by 97%, reaching 713 people from 362.
-The combined 65+ age groups will account for 68% of total population growth, reflecting Reynella's aging demographic profile.
-In contrast, the 25-34 and 65-74 cohorts are expected to experience population declines.
+The 85+ age group is projected to grow by 96%, reaching 713 people from 362.
+Notably, the combined 65+ age groups are expected to account for 68% of total population growth, reflecting Reynella's aging demographic profile.
+Conversely, the 25-34 and 65-74 cohorts are forecasted to experience population declines.